It Had to Be You (TV series): Production

 The series was produced by Warner Bros.
 Television.
 The theme song was the 1924 hit "It Had to Be You" written by Isham Jones, with music by Stephen James Taylor.
 Four episodes were aired before the show was put on hiatus.

-Faye Dunaway was subsequently pulled from the series, and a new pilot was ordered with the focus being on Robert Urich's character coping with life as a single father.
+After taping nine episodes, Faye Dunaway was pulled from the series, and a new pilot was ordered with the focus being on Robert Urich's character coping with life as a single father.
 Robin Bartlett, who had played an assistant to Dunaway's character, would also continue in the series, being moved up from supporting character to co-lead.
 However, her character would not be a romantic partner for Urich.
+Dunaway told Army Archerd, “If the series comes back without me, I may even watch it.
+I still adore Bob Urich.”
 Although a new pilot was shot, the revised version of the series never aired.

 The show premiered eleven days after the cancellation of The Trouble with Larry, another series co-created by Andrew Nicholls and Darrell Vickers (and which lasted only three episodes).
 When It Had To Be You was cancelled after four episodes, it gave Nicholls and Vickers the unusual distinction of overseeing two of the earliest-to-be-cancelled new shows of the same American television season.